How Should You Store Your Razor After Use? Tips to Make It Last Longer

 Many people simply leave their razor in the bathroom after shaving.

-However, the way you store your razor after use has a big impact on its lifespan, sharpness, and even your skin.
+However, the way you store your razor after use can have a significant impact on its lifespan, sharpness, and even your skin.

-In warm and humid environments, blades can deteriorate quickly, and bacteria can grow more easily.
+In warm and humid environments, blades can deteriorate more quickly, and bacteria may accumulate more easily.

 If stored improperly, you may notice: